markusmoenig/Eldiron-Book/src/nodegraph/mechanics.md

 You can un-target using the [Untarget](../nodes/untarget.md) node (for example if the target is too far away).

+## Skills

+By adding [Skill Tree](../nodes/skill_tree.md) nodes to *Systems / Skills*, you can create new skills.
+These skills can be linked from items to reference which skill to increment on use and which property and speed values to use for each level of the skill.

 ---

 Congratulations, you understood the most complex mechanics in Eldiron!